About Emmett Soldati

 We can write our own stories

-All of these successes happened because the community banded together around shared values, instilling a sense of pride about being a local, a “townie.”
+All of these successes happened because the community banded together around shared values, instilling a sense of pride about being a local, a “proud townie.”
 There are too many communities in our state that have been similarly written off.
-I’m running to give a new platform to these communities — property poor, adversely affected by isolation and substance-use, queer, different, economically struggling — and to share the message that our communities already have all the ingredients for our own transformation.
+I’m running to give a new platform to these working, rural communities — and to share the message that our communities already have all the ingredients for our own transformation.
 The best weapon to fight isolation is the perspective that we are already surrounded by neighbors who share our struggles, interests, and values.
 My success has always been in giving others a platform, and that’s what I intend to continue supporting NH’s communities from the ground up.

 About Emmett